khiemdc/angular-charts-library/README.md

 # ChartsLibrary
 A Graphing Library to utilize reusable components in Angular app.

+As a developer in Innovation team at The Buffalo Group, I have been in a handful of projects with an extremely large number of files and components, which is cumbersome.
+To better handle such, we can reuse components to keep out logic at a minimum and, in general, follow good practices.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.

 ## Development server